Best Ford 6.7L PowerStroke Engine Performance Mods

 Price: $200-600

-Exhaust mods are another excellent, inexpensive mod for the 6.7L turbodiesel Power Stroke engine.
-The downpipe, specifically, is one of the biggest exhaust components for power gains.
-Downpipes bolt-on directly to the 6.7 turbo.
-Exhaust has diminishing gains the further back you move from the turbocharger.
-In other words, a downpipe will offer the best performance gains out of the entire exhaust.
+An upgraded downpipe is one of the biggest exhaust components for power gains.
+Downpipes bolt directly to the turbo and help reduce exhaust backpressure.
+A downpipe will offer the best performance gains out of the entire exhaust.

 Downpipe Back Exhausts